SlamTheDragon/vrc-package-crawler/docs/OPERATIONS_AND_CHECKLIST.md

 ### 4.3 `dist/vrc-sync.exe` (Cloudflare Edge Synchronizer)

-Incremental delta synchronizer that pushes new/updated canonical packages to Cloudflare D1 relational databases and syncs media thumbnails to R2.
+The synchronizer will push incremental deltas to Cloudflare D1 and upload media thumbnails to R2.

 **Syntax:**
 ```powershell